kabanero-io/kabanero-events/README.md

 -  Copy one of the sample sandboxes into your repository, say `sample1`.
 - Modify or create one or more subdirectories under `sample1`, each containing Kubernetes resources to be applied when an event trigger fires.
 - Create your `sample1.tar.gz` file: change directory to `sample1/triggers` and run the command `tar -cvzf ../sample1.tar.gz *`.
 Push the changes.
 - Edit kabanero-index.yaml and modify the url under the triggers section to point to your URL of your sample1.tar.gz.
-Push the changes to your reposiotyr.
+Push the changes to your repository.
 For example:
 ```
 triggers:
  - description: triggers for this collection